Common Shop Dusts

 - Use dust collectors on major dust-producing machinery.

 - Take steps to prevent fires.
 Store solvents safely and make rules about smoking.
 Dust, solvent vapors, and an ignition source can make an explosive combination.

 - Prevent conditions that could create a static electrical charge.
 If handling large quantities of dust or filler, ground equipment properly.

 - When handling fillers, try to keep them from becoming airborne, where they can remain respirable for long periods.

 Many solvents pose serious health and safety hazards, and the government is increasingly regulating worker exposure and overall usage.
 Epoxy users commonly use solvents to dissolve epoxy from tools and to degrease surfaces before bonding.
 Solvents’ ability to dissolve and degrease is part of why they are hazardous to your health.
 They leach oils from the skin and break down protective fatty layers.
 This makes the skin more susceptible to dermatitis.
 While dermatitis is the most common skin problem solvents cause, it doesn’t stop there.

-Once solvents have penetrated the protective skin layers, they may quickly find their way into the blood stream.
+Once solvents have penetrated the protective skin layers, they may quickly find their way into the bloodstream.
 You can absorb toxic amounts in this way.
-If you use solvent to clean epoxy from your skin, your skin can absorb both the solvent and the dissolved epoxy.
+If you use a solvent to clean epoxy from your skin, your skin can absorb both the solvent and the dissolved epoxy.
 This will intensify epoxy exposure.

 Almost all solvents are toxic if you swallow, absorb or inhale enough.
 Solvents can irritate your respiratory system, eyes, and skin.
 Some solvents may damage your heart, liver, and other vital organs.
 Several solvents have been linked to cancer.